 Modern Professional Indemnity policies now include a range of extra features.
 These include; defence from claims that you have breached someone’s intellectual property, misrepresented your client, damaged their reputation, or even acted dishonestly.
 Different industries face different risks so it’s always worth looking over a quotation to see all of the different cases which a policy will cover.

-To find out more information about Professional Indemnity Insurance, call our PI specialist Alex Roebuck on 01482 323424.
+To find out more information about Professional Indemnity Insurance, call us on 01482 323424.
 Whether you think you might need a PI Insurance quote or just additional support understanding how it can protect you, Hinks is happy to help.